 Our Revenue Recognition product allows users to configure both how their revenue is spread out across its service period, as well as the point in time in which the revenue can be started to be recognised.
 The settings can be changed at any point in time, and doing so will trigger a reprocessing of your revenue recognition data for your whole account.

-These settings can be found under Admin > Data settings > Revenue Recognition.
+These settings can be found under Data Platform > Data settings > Revenue Recognition.

 Revenue recognition strategies

 Revenue recognition strategies determine how you recognize revenue within the constraints of the ASC 606 guidelines.
 There are five different revenue recognition strategies that can be used in ChartMogul.